gorodnichy/vitals/docs/readme.md

 - All reported adverse reactions: 36,164
 - Serious adverse reactions: 	7,678.
 (118 / week)

-Between May 2021 and October 2021 (for benchnarking against  COVID-19 deaths in the same period - see below)
+<u>Between May 2021 and October 2021</u> (for benchnarking against  COVID-19 deaths in the same period - see below)
 - Serious adverse reactions:  **5200** (NB: increased from 5038 posted in last month report)
 -  Of these: 1,111 heart diseases (including 64 Cardiac arrests, 77 Heart Attacks, 970
     Myocarditis1/Pericarditis), 947 thrombosis, 781 central nervous system failures